176 Ice Mine Rd, Coudersport, PA 16915.

 |1921||sold to William A Shear.|

-Coudersport Ice Mine is a pit or shaft, which shows a typical example of a coldness trap, also called Glacière, a French name which became the english scientific term in the late 19th century.
+Coudersport Ice Mine is a pit or shaft, which shows a quite exceptional example of a cold trap, also called Glacière, a French name which became the english scientific term in the late 19th century.
 The cold air in winter is heavier than the warmer air in the pit, so it falls into the pit and cools it down.
 But it is trapped, as the only opening it upwards.
 In summer the outside air is warm, but the heavier cold air in the pit is unable to leave it.
 But there are numerous details which are quite strange and caused confusion among normal visitors and curiosity among visiting scientists.

-One thing about the coldness trap effect was very strange for the visitors: the cave has little ice in the spring, but in summer the ice grows.
-This seems rather strange, and is different to natural ice caves.
-But the explanation is rather easy: the cave is always cold enough to freeze water, but if there is no water no ice forms.
+One thing about the cold trap effect was very strange for the visitors: the cave has little ice in the spring, but in summer the ice grows.
+This seems rather strange, and is different to most other natural ice caves.
+But the explanation is quite simple: the cave is always cold enough to freeze water, but if there is no water no ice forms.
 During winter all the water is frozen, the cracks in the rock are sealed by the ice, there is no dripping water which enters the shaft.
 When the temperature rises slowly during summer, the ice in the cracks close to the surface melts and dripping water enters the shaft where it freezes.
 The amount of ice depends on the water in the shaft.